rsdoiel/antenna/archives/2024/journalism_2024.43.md

 date: 2024-10-22, from: California Tech (Caltech Student Newspaper)

-For the astute eyes on cam- pus, you may have noticed something different about Caltech Hall, specifically the bridge across the pond.
-But for those who may not know, the bridge going across Caltech Hall Pond has been complete- ly covered in gold leaf, or so it seems.
+For the astute eyes on campus, you may have noticed something different about Caltech Hall, specifically the bridge across the pond.
+But for those who may not know, the bridge going across Caltech Hall Pond has been completely covered in gold leaf.
+To put it simply, the bridge across Caltech Hall Pond will be closed essentially until the end of Fall term (December 13th), and many of us will have to wait until after the holidays until we can use it again.

 <br>